Trump "hush money" trial opening statements set for today

 Opening statements are set to begin this morning in former President Donald Trump's criminal trial in New York.
 Prosecutors will begin laying out their case for jurors, alleging Trump falsified business records to cover up a "hush money" payment during his 2016 campaign, while defense attorneys are expected to argue Trump has been charged on flimsy evidence from an untrustworthy key witness.

-Trump, who has entered a not guilty plea in the case, denies having had a sexual encounter and has called the case a "witch hunt" and "election interference."
+Trump, who has pleaded not guilty in the case, denies having had a sexual encounter and has called the case a "witch hunt" and "election interference."

 He seethed about the case last week as the trial got underway with jury selection.
 Trump lashed out at Manhattan District Attorney Alvin Bragg in public appearances and posted about Bragg, Judge Juan Merchan and Cohen on social media.
 But inside the courtroom, Trump was reserved, speaking rarely and even appearing to nod off from time to time, as 192 potential jurors were narrowed to a dozen, plus six alternates.